katan/kohana-phpexcel/README.md

 The PHPExcel library (version 1.7.6) is now linked as a git submodule to vendor/phpexcel relative to the phpexcel module installation folder.

+To initialize git submodules try the following from the repository root

+    git submodule update --init --recursive

+Further information for git submodules within submodules on [Stackoverflow]

 In the application/bootstrap.php add module loading

     Kohana::modules(array(